FTSE creeps up in thin trade, Johnson Matthey leads

 "If no agreement is reached by Thursday, a re-examination of last week's lows (6,316) looks all too likely," he said.

-Downbeat analyst comment weighed on Royal Bank of Scotland on Monday, which fell 1.4 percent after a downgrade to "underperform" by Bank of America Merrill Lynch.
+Downbeat analyst comment weighed on Royal Bank of Scotland on Monday, off 1.8 percent, knocked by a downgrade to "underperform" by BofA Merrill Lynch.

 Traders also pointed to weekend newspaper talk that Canada's Toronto-Dominion Bank is considering an 8 billion pound ($12.8 billion) bid for RBS's American retail banking business Citizens as a catalyst for the share price move.

 "8 billion is undervaluing the business ...
-If that was the price then RBS would most definitely be better off partially IPO-ing and getting a bit of the future upside," said Numis Securities analyst Mike Trippitt.
+If that was the price then RBS would most definitely be better off partially IPO-ing and getting a bit of the future upside," Mike Trippitt, analyst at Numis Securities, said.